Faces of KNOW: Stacy Miskolczi

 Entwined with her role on the Edmonton Police force, Stacy is an elite stair runner traveling internationally to race in support of causes.
 She’s an ambassador for the Prostate Cancer Foundation and after losing her dog to cancer, she puts forward time to work with the Animal Cancer Therapy Subsidization Society.

 Stacy Miskolczi Aspires to lead by example–work hard, play harder.
 Her philosophy in life is that she didn’t come this far to only have come this far.

 We asked Stacy to share FIVE FUN FACTS about herself in order to get to KNOW her better:

-1. I am elite stair runner.
-I competivily run up tall buildings all over north America for the fastest time.
+1. I am an elite stair runner.
+I competitively run up tall buildings all over North America for the fastest time.
 Some of my greatest accomplishments have been racing up the three tallest buildings in North America: Freedom Tower on Ground Zero, Willis Tower in Chicago and the infamous Empire State Building in New York City.

 2. Fitness is a huge aspect of my life and living a healthy lifestyle is extremely important to me.
 In 2019 I ran in 2 half marathons, run up 39 buildings all over Canada and the United States for a total of 26 751 steps, 18 334 feet and 1359 Floors ( this does not include all my training).

 3. Prior to being a Police Officer I was in Veterinary Medicine.
 This would explain my huge love for animals especially dogs.
 I am extremely soft hearted and I cry watching any movie or reading any book involving animals.

 4. I was the first Canadian Police officer to receive the NASRO (National Association of School Resource Officers) Award of Valor for Lifesaving.
 I have also been very honored to receive the Queens Jubilee Medal for my work with youth.

 5. I have a massive tea collection, probably more then even Davids Tea has in their store.